 Unless otherwise noted, a married couple filing together can “double” the amount if both have an ownership interest in the property, and all law references are to the Delaware Code Annotated.
 Also, total exemptions (not including retirement plans and principal residence) can’t exceed $25,000 for a single person; $50,000 for a husband & wife.

 10-4914 - Real property or a manufactured home that is the primary residence up to $125,000 in 2012; $125,000 for working or married persions where one spouse is 65 or older (spouses may not double).
 Property held as tenancy by the entirety may be exempt against debts owed by only one spouse.

 10-4902 - Clothing, including jewelry; books; family pictures; piano; leased organs; sewing machines; burial plot; church pew or any seat in public place of worship.

-10-4916 - College investment plan account (whichever is more; limit of $5,000 for one year prior to filing or the average of the past two years' contributions).
+10-4916 - College investment plan account (whichever is more; limit of $5,000 for one year prior to filing or the average of the past two years' contributions) or Delaware ABLE account.

 12-3536 - Principal and income from spendthrift trusts.